 #8) SERPINA1 Gene (Alpha-1 Antitrypsin Deficiency)

-The SERPINA1 gene codes for an enzyme important in fighting bacteria and keeping your lungs functioning well.
-A deficiency in this enzyme increases COPD risk in smokers and causes liver problems, especially in people who drink alcohol.
-Read the full article on Alpha-1 Antitrypsin Deficiency.
+Why it matters: The SERPINA1 gene codes for an enzyme important in fighting bacteria and keeping your lungs functioning well.
+A partial deficiency in this enzyme increases COPD risk in smokers and causes liver problems, especially in people who drink alcohol.
+Two copies of the mutations will cause alpha-1 antitrypsin deficiency.

 Check your genetic data for rs17580 (23andMe v4, v5; AncestryDNA *):